jakartaee/specification-committee/spec_review_checklist.md

 9. TCK results summary
   * Page is hosted by Compatible Implementation project
   * Includes all information from certification request
-  * Summary includes tests passed, failed, errors
+  * Summary includes number of tests passed, failed, errors